python/cpython/Doc/reference/import_machinery.rst

-If a sys path finder *is* returned by one of the callables on :data:`sys.path_hooks`, then the following protocol is used to ask the sys path finder for a module loader.
-If a loader results from this step, it is used to load the module as previously described (i.e. its :meth:`load_module()` method is called).
+If a sys path finder *is* returned by one of the callables on :data:`sys.path_hooks`, then the following protocol is used to ask the sys path finder for a module loader, which is then used to load the module as previously described (i.e. its :meth:`load_module()` method is called).

 sys path finder protocol